Henrique Capriles: Early life

 Henrique Capriles Radonski was born in Caracas on 11 July 1972.
-His parents are Henrique Capriles García, a successful businessman, and Mónica Cristina Radonski-Bochenek.
-His maternal grandparents were Ashkenazi Jews who immigrated from Russia and Poland following World War II.
+His parents are Henrique Capriles García, a successful businessman, descendant of Juan Agustín Bolívar, who was half-brother of Simón Bolívar and Mónica Cristina Radonski-Bochenek.
+His maternal grandparents were Ashkenazi Jews who emigrated from German and Russian occupied Poland following World War II.
 His great-grand parents were murdered at the Treblinka extermination camp during the Holocaust.
 His maternal grandmother, Lili Bochenek, lived for 20 months in the Warsaw Ghetto.
 His paternal grandfather, Armando Capriles-Myerston, was a Sephardi Jew.

 In the 1950s, Henrique Capriles García helped launch Kraft Foods' entry into Venezuela by inviting the vice-president of its Nabisco subsidiary and persuading him to invest in the country.
 His maternal grandparents, Andrés Radonski and Lili Bochenek, emigrated to Venezuela in 1947 from Poland.
 Andrés Radonski was an engineer active in the cinema business in Poland; he opened his first cinema several years later, in the eastern city of Puerto La Cruz.

 The company operated under the name Circuito Radonski.
 It was merged in 1998 alongside Venefilms and Grupo Blanco to create the country's largest cinema chain, Cinex.
 He is also the descendant of relatives who operated the media conglomerate, Cadena Capriles.